cap-js-community/tree-sitter-cds/README.md

 please see [Neovim Support](./docs/neovim-support.md) for an installation guide.

-Documentation on NodeJs and Rust language bindings is work-in-progress.
+Documentation on Node.js and Rust language bindings is work-in-progress.

 ## Requirements